Smooth Calabi-Yau varieties with large index and Betti numbers: Background on resolving toric varieties

 \section{Background on resolving toric varieties}

 We describe in this section our strategy to find toric, crepant, projective resolutions of weighted projective spaces.
-Our main reference for facts about toric varieties is the short text \cite{toric}.
+Our main reference for facts about toric varieties is the short text \cite{toric}, whose notation we borrow.
 We recall some of the basic facts here.

 A toric variety is defined by a lattice $N$ and a strongly convex rational polyhedral fan $\Delta$ in $N \otimes \R$.
 We denote this variety by $X(\Delta)$, which comes equipped with a natural action and equivariant open immersion of the algebraic torus $T_{X(\Delta)} = T_N = N \otimes \C^\times$.